Deputy Data Protection Officer

 KEY RESPONSIBILITIES AND ACCOUNTABILITIES

-• Support colleagues across the organisation with advice and practical guidance on the implementation of privacy management policies and procedures.
+• Support colleagues across the organisation with specialist advice and practical guidance on the implementation of privacy management policies and procedures.

 • Assist in the recording, monitoring, and reporting of risks associated with data processing activities and identify actions that can be taken to mitigate risk.